vinniemoreira/dfsa-estimator/README.md

 # dfsa-estimator

-an simulator for benchmarking dfsa estimators.
+an simulator for benchmarking dfsa frame size algorithms, such as lower-bound and eom-lee.

+built by: gustavo borges (ggb) and vinicius moreira (vvm)